 This morning, I happened to share on Facebook that the UK Culture Secretary has announced plans to commemorate the beginning of the war nearly a hundred years ago.
 An aunt then posted

 I asked myself “About whom is she talking?”
 “What great great-uncle is that?”
 I went on to message her and ask these questions.
 I found that my great great-uncle, John Bovey, is buried in the British Cemetery, in Brebières, near Douai, northern France.
-He died on the eleventh day of the eleventh month in the year of our Lord one thousand and eighteen – the day that would become known as Armistice Day.
+He died on the eleventh day of the eleventh month in the year of our Lord one thousand nine hundred and eighteen – the day that would become known as Armistice Day.

 Corporal John E. Bovey died in 1918.
 His family no doubt on hearing of the Armistice expected him to return to them.
 Sadly, this was not to be.
 Unlike so many others, he died not on the battlefield in the middle of action, but of influenza.
 But he died in France, having gone to war to fight for his King and his country.
 And he died, aged just 21 years.